contanpe/PSCI/Theory Paper.md

 ![imagen](https://github.com/user-attachments/assets/feb1ecdb-210a-4ab6-a98a-e826caa42a3f)

-I will now show you an extremely easy way to conceive size for the pulse:
+I will now show you an extremely easy way to conceive size for the pulse.
+The pulse comes from a perfectly radial form.
+Every time it regenerates it therefore makes a wave with equal proportions to this radial form (sphere, or circle)

 We have 1 meter.
 We multiply this meter by 7.1428 * 10^-34 s to get the wave speed =

       1m * (7.1428 * 10^-34 s) = 7.1428 * 10^-34 m/s